dancer1325/opensearch-documentation/_search-plugins/searching-data/autocomplete.md

 Autocomplete shows suggestions to users while they type.

-For example, if a user types "pop," OpenSearch provides suggestions like "popcorn" or "popsicles."
-These suggestions preempt your user's intention and lead them to a possible search term more quickly.
+For example, if a user types "pop," OpenSearch provides suggestions like "popcorn" or "popsicles"
+* These suggestions preempt your user's intention and lead them to a possible search term more quickly.

 OpenSearch lets you design autocomplete that updates with each keystroke, provides a few relevant suggestions, and tolerates typos.